dragonflydb/documentation/docs/command-reference/strings/mset.md

 ### How does `MSET` differ from `SET`?

 While `SET` sets a single key-value pair, `MSET` allows you to set multiple key-value pairs in one atomic operation, which can be more efficient in batch updates.
+On the other hand, `SET` provides more options, such as `NX`, `EX`, and so forth, for more versatile operations on that single key.